kiwihodl/Seed-E/seed-e/README.md

 **Requirements:**

 - **Providers**: Must securely store their signing keys and master keys
-- **Clients**: Must backup their master keys for wallet recovery
+- **Clients**: Must backup their master keys for assisted wallet recovery, to prove they bought this service from the provider
 - **No Custodial Service**: This is a non-custodial platform - you control your keys
-- **Self-Service**: Users are responsible for their own key management
+- **Self-Service**: Users are responsible for their own key management, there is no customer support

-**If you cannot meet these basic requirements, this platform is not for you.**
+**If you cannot meet these basic requirements, this platform is not for you.
+You may be better suited for fiat or custodial solutions**

 ## 🛠 Technical Stack